lifewatch/elab-documentation/README.md

 # e-lab documentation

-This repo contains the user manual of the [www.lifewatch.be/e-lab](https://www.lifewatch.be/data-services/)
+This repo contains the user manual of the [LifeWatch e-lab](https://www.lifewatch.be/data-services/)

 ----